Hollywood icon Marilyn Monroe had her fair share of lovers. The infamous blonde bombshell married not once but three times in her short life.

-During their honeymoon in Japan, Monroe was asked to perform ten shows in just four days for over 100,000 servicemen – which conquered her fear of performing in front of large audiences.
+They honeymooned in Japan, and Monroe travelled to Korea to perform ten shows in just four days for over 60,000 servicemen – which conquered her fear of performing in front of large audiences.

-Despite going on to marry author Arthur Miller, it was rumoured that Monroe and Dimaggio never really fell out of love.
+Monroe and DiMaggio divorced 274 days later.
+She allegedly cited “mental cruelty” as her reasoning.
+However, rumour has it that Monroe and DiMaggio never really fell out of love.
 It was said they had planned to remarry in August 1962, sadly the month of Monroe’s death.

 Monroe’s wedding outfit was sold at auction in 1998, fetching $33,350.
 Her wedding ring was also sold.
 The 35-diamond band was missing a diamond, to symbolise the unfilled promise of the couple’s love.

 While the divorce was being finalised, Marilyn was having relationships with Joe, Marlon Brando and playwright Arthur Miller.
 The affair with Miller became big news as her divorce finalised at the same time as he left his wife.
 Her studio tried to convince her to stay away, as he was under scrutiny from the FBI.

 She officially changed her name to Marilyn Monroe shortly before they wed on June 29th 1956 at Westchester County Court in New York.
 A few days later, they followed their civil ceremony with a Jewish one, at the home of Millers’ Hollywood agent, Kay Brown.
 The intimate at-home Jewish ceremony that lasted four minutes, and with that Monroe converted to Judaism.